On local weak limit and subgraph counts for sparse random graphs: Applications

 \subsection{Subgraph counts in random graphs}

 To apply Theorem~\ref{thm.gencounts} in a random setting we need some easy technical facts.
-They follow by a simple application of the Levy-Prokhorov metric, although we do not use it here.
+Due to the equivalence mentioned after (\ref{eq.weaklimitp}), the L\'{e}vy-Prokhorov metric and Skorokhod's representation theorem could be used to show these or stronger properties (see e.g., \cite{bordenavelelarge2009, stufler2019}), however we derive them from more basic arguments.